kingdido999/Front-end-Developer-Interview-Questions/README.md

 * What's the difference between full standards mode, almost standards mode and quirks mode?

+In full standards mode, the behavior strictly follows HTML and CSS specification.
+In almost standards mode, there are a few number of quirks implemented.
+In quirks mode, non-standard behaviors are used for the sake of backward compatibility with websites (designed for Navigator 4 and IE 5) that were built before the widespread adoption of web standards.

 * What's the difference between HTML and XHTML?

+HTML can travel over the network to a browser either in HTML syntax or an XML syntax called XHTML.
+The MIME type for HTML is `text/html`, whereas for XHTML is `application/xhtml+xml`.

 * Are there any problems with serving pages as `application/xhtml+xml`?

+Internet Explorer 8 and older browsers will show a download dialog box for unknown file types when they see an XHTML document with the correct XHTML MIME type.
+Many popular JavaScript libraries and developer tools have limited or no support for XHTML.

 * How do you serve a page with content in multiple languages?
 * What kind of things must you be wary of when design or developing for multilingual sites?
 * What are `data-` attributes good for?